2.1.5. Sigflow engine

 `Sigflow`

-engine filter.The screen displays only the list of Sigflow alerts. - After selected the alert, click on the
+engine filter.The screen displays only the list of Sigflow alerts. - After selecting the alert, click on the

 `Open flow details`